algolia/tech-writing-guidelines/README.md

 - junior-level beginners to the subject
 - senior-level beginners to the subject
 - experienced with the subject
-- non-anglaphones
-- people in a rush
+- Product managers / Decision makers
-- people who have time to read
+- Stakeholders, people who will own a solution but not necessarily the developer
+- non-anglophones
+- Solo entrepeneur / Developer

 ### Complete / thorough